synergy-au/cactus-deploy/README.md

 ## Platform Versioning
 Versioning of the platform components is tracked centrally.
 Each tag in this repository (e.g., release-1, release-2) corresponds to a stable combination of component versions.

+Versions of the components used in any given build are defined in [versions.lock](./docker/versions.lock).

 See [VERSIONS.md](./VERSIONS.md) for the full version history of component releases.